 Distance from Downtown Columbus: 55 miles

 A trip to the Zane Shawnee Caverns will give you an experience like no other.
 This park is owned by the United Remnant Band of the Shawnee Nation.
-They host cool events like festivals and powwows.
-This year’s Annual Festival of Fire takes place from June 30 until July.
+They host cool events like festivals and powwows and there’s even a museum on site if you’re inerested in exploring history a little further.

 The most well-known cave in the Hocking Hills, Old Man’s Cave is a must-visit trip for cave explores.
 Legend has it that Richard Rowe, a hermit, lived in the cave during the 1700s.
 Whenever I go to Old Man’s Cave, I’m always sure to visit the Old Man’s Cave General Store for some ice cream.